Fornaxian/pixeldrain_web/res/include/md/api_user.md

 days the deletion is cancelled.
 If the account has an e-mail address configured a message is sent to explain the deletion procedure.

+Only sessions which were created by logging in on the website can delete the account.

 ### Returns

 HTTP 200: OK